aimacode/aima-java/aimax-osm/README.txt

 The framework provides interfaces for central parts of the system and additionally example implementations.
 In the current version, even the fundamental data structures for nodes, ways and the map itself can be replaced.
-This allows experiments with different implementations to optimize rooting and also to integrate a database version of the map representation.
+The framework supports experiments with different implementations to optimize rooting and also to integrate a database version of the map representation.
+The application <code>aimax.osm.applications.MiniNaviApp</code>
+demonstrates how to plug the components together and provides means to integrate own versions of the needed components.

 Central part of the project is an OSM viewer implementation.
 It is designed as an efficient general purpose viewer which is highly configurable and extendible.